Spell Bee Word: upbraid

 4. Which sentence uses "upbraid" correctly?

-a) The teacher decided to upbraid the students for their hard work.
+a) The parents decided to upbraid their child for winning the contest.

 Associated Words